Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 Black Moor Eye Variations

-The eyes vary in size and shape with each fish, some resembling smooth cones when viewed from above, while others protrude less and appear to be made up of a series of concentric circles which gradually get smaller, and finally a rounded protuberant type which has the appearance of small balloons attached to the sides of the cheeks.
+The eyes vary in size and shape with each fish, some resembling smooth cones when viewed from above, while others protrude less and appear to be made up of a series of concentric circles that gradually get smaller, and finally, a rounded protuberant type which has the appearance of small balloons attached to the sides of the cheeks.

 Black Moor Goldfish with conical shaped eyes.Conical shaped eyes